Ginny Weasley’s Paprikash | Harry Potter Inspired Recipes

 Instructions

-• Remove the soup from the heat and stir in the Greek yogurt until the soup is a light orange-red in color.
-Season with salt and pepper to taste and garnish with fresh parsley, as desired.
-Enjoy alongside your magical family as they prepare to return to Hogwarts.
+• Remove the soup from the heat and stir in the Greek yogurt until the soup achieves a light orange-red color.
+Season with salt and pepper to taste.

 Keyword chicken, Harry Potter, paprika, soup